 Awards include First Place in the Kurt Weill Competition and an encouragement award from the Louis and Cristina Quilico competition.
-He holds a Master’s of Music from the University of British Columbia and participated in young artist programmes in the Czech Republic and Germany; with Pacific Opera Victoria and Opera Nuova singing Sid in ALBERT HERRING.
-At the C.O.S.I. programme in Sulmona, Italy, he was featured as the Count in LE NOZZE DI FIGARO.
+He holds a Master’s of Music Degree from the University of British Columbia and participated in young artist programmes in the Czech Republic and in Sulmona, Italy.

 |Duke of Nottingham||ROBERTO DEVEREUX|